MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 ## Using reverse charge VAT for trade between EU countries or regions
 Some companies must use reverse charge VAT when trading with other companies.
 For example this rule applies to purchases from EU countries/regions and sales to EU countries/regions.

+> [!NOTE]
-**Note**: This rule applies when trading with companies that are registered as VAT liable in another EU country/region.
+>   This rule applies when trading with companies that are registered as VAT liable in another EU country/region.
 If you do business directly with consumers in other EU countries/regions, then you should contact your tax authority for applicable VAT rules.

+> [!TIP]
-**Tip**: You can verify that a company is registered as VAT liable in another EU country by using the EU VAT Registration Number Validation service.
+>   You can verify that a company is registered as VAT liable in another EU country by using the EU VAT Registration Number Validation service.
 The service is available for free in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see the section titled _Verify VAT registration numbers_ in this topic.

 ### Sales to EU countries or regions
 VAT is not calculated on sales to VAT-liable companies in other EU countries/regions.
 You must report the value of these sales to EU countries/regions separately on your VAT statement.